 Number of Years Fencing: 16

 Nominated By: Trina Do (Girlfriend and Club Member)

-From finding fencing at a school/camp activity to fencing in college to now coaching, Aaron Ruby has been committed the sport of fencing since he was 12.
+From finding fencing at a school/camp activity to fencing in college to now coaching, Aaron Ruby has been committed to the sport of fencing since he was 12.
 Loved and respected by his students, he teaches classes three days a week to kids of various skill levels and gives private lessons, even with a full-time job outside of the fencing club.
 He travels to nearly every NAC and even offers up his Saturdays to make up lessons or help with classes.
 Known for being thoughtful and engaging in his classes, he understands fencing is not just about competition, teaching the physical and mental aspects of the sport while also making it fun and inclusive for everyone.

 “He is always encouraging, selfless, and knows how to push a fencer when they need it most,” Do said.
 “I've seen firsthand how amazing he is with kids, adults and parents, and all club members.
 He deserves this recognition more than anyone else for all of his hard work!”

 Region 4: Aditi Soin (Sunnyvale, Calif.)